Emil-Frisk/audio_translator/README.md

 ## How to use it
 - Sign In
-- Upload an audio file
+- Upload an audio file (demo_audio folder has one)
 - Select audio file and target language
 - Press transform and sit back and relax
 - Download translated transcript